 — Something out of it, I think.

-In the last three lines the speaker explains one of the most important “best things” she knows.
+In the last three lines, the speaker explains one of the most important “best things” she knows.
 That is: “Love, when so, you’re loved again.”
 This is the presence, and recurrence of love.
 One is allowed to be loved, loved back, and then love again under different circumstances.
 This phrase encompasses all varieties of love as well, from the romantic to the familial and platonic.

-In line eleven the speaker utilizes the opening question again, as if reminding the reader what they were trying to figure out in the first place.
+In line eleven the speaker utilizes the opening question again as if reminding the reader what they were trying to figure out in the first place.
 The last line summarizes everything that she stated so far and explains what unites all the lines.
 They are all things that are “out” of the world.
-They are intangibles that are not normally considered as part of “the world,” especially as part one could value as their favourite part.
+They are intangibles that are not normally considered as part of “the world,” especially as part one could value as their favorite part.